alitiq/alitiq-py/README.md

 ## Features ✨
 - **Solar Power Plant Management**:
   Manage PV system configurations and retrieve forecasts for your solar power installations.
+- **WindPark Management**:
+  Manage WindPark configurations and retrieve forecasts for your portfolio.
 - **Load Forecasting** by alitiq Engine:
   Fetch and manage energy load forecasts for heat, gas, and electricity demand.
 - **Pushing and Retrieving Measurements**: